 Explore the majestic Sólheimajökull Glacier through guided glacier hiking tours.
 Guided tours lead you across the glacier’s icy terrain, providing a hands-on experience of Iceland’s unique glacial landscapes.
 It’s an opportunity to witness crevasses, ice formations, and learn about the dynamic natural of the glaciers in Iceland from your tour guide.

-Where to stay in Vik Iceland?
-The Top Overnight Options
+Where to Stay in Vik Iceland?

 Hotels are generally considered the luxury option, and with good reason.
 Although more expensive than other options, staying in a hotel will offer the most comfortable stay in Vik.
 Here are some of the top hotel options in Vik: